top of page

 About

-Kate Owens is a writer/photographer/artist.
+Kate Owens is a writer/photographer/artist and florist.
 After desperately wishing her life become interesting at the age of fifteen, all turned to chaos.
-Her writing, photography and art has since been churned out in an attempt to restore some order, ultimately resulting in a series of books, The Echo Trilogy, which she self-published in 2024.
+Her writing, photography and art has since been churned out in an attempt to restore some order.

 Kate studied Film and Photography at the University of Wales, Newport and completed her Masters in Creative and Life Writing at Goldsmiths University.
 Her work encompasses photography, animation, drawing and writing, and broadly explores mental health.
 Her work has been exhibited in galleries in the US and the UK, including FACT, Liverpool and Flowers East, London.